forrestjacobs/systemctl-bot/README.md

     permissions = ["status"] # only allow status checking
     ```

  7. Run the bot with enough privileges for it to call systemctl.
-(Once you have this working, you'll probably want to set it up as a systemd service.)
+(Once you have this working, you'll probably want to set it up as a systemd service.
+You can use the [provided example](./systemd/system/systemctl-bot.service).)

     ```sh
     % sudo ./systemctl-bot